rudiv/Achieve.Aspire/README.md

 * Denotes that support for these resources is implemented via Azure.Provisioning.

+## Current State / Version

+This project is brand new, but supports something that both I and my team have needed for a long time.
+I'd hoped to get certain parts of this in to Aspire directly as that's what makes sense, but they have their own plans to deliver similar functionality after GA.

+With that said, Achieve aims to support some of the most common resources that are required and polyfill them in to Aspire until such time as they are natively supported.
+It doesn't support all resources (see above), but if you have a need for them I'm more than happy to accept PRs or look at implementing things myself, just raise an issue.

+0.1.0 - Minimal to support the addition of Managed Identities as well as the Custom ID support.
+0.2.0 - Added Bicep generator for the creation of more complex resources.
+Added Cosmos DB and Role Assignment support.
+0.2.X - More resources (see above).
+0.3.0 - Add a tool to complement `azd` so that the below is not required.
+0.4.0 - Use above tool to also allow full customisation of the generated Bicep templates, down to the Container App Environment.
+X.X.X - ???

 ## Assigning Managed Identity to Projects

 As above, you can call `.WithManagedIdentity("MYID", id);` after your `AddProject`, which will generate custom metadata